wavefrontHQ/docs/pages/doc/csp_getting_started.md

 ## What Are Service Roles and Custom Roles?

-VMware Cloud services includes service-specific built-in roles, including [Operations for Applications service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in).
+VMware Cloud services includes service-specific built-in roles, including [Tanzu Observability service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in).
 A service role is required to grant certain access to the corresponding service instance in the organization.

 While the service roles are built-in and not editable, as a VMware Cloud **Organization Administrator** or **Organization Owner**, you can create [custom roles](csp_users_roles.html#create-edit-or-delete-a-custom-role) with service permissions of your choice, including [Operations for Application permissions](csp_permissions_overview.html#operations-for-applications-permissions).
 Custom roles are optional and apply to all service instances for which the target user or server to server app has at least one service role.

 ## What's a Server to Server App?

-If you want to use an application for automating management tasks in your service, for example, in Operations for Applications, your application requires direct access to your service, without user authorization.
+If you want to use an application for automating management tasks in your service, for example, in Tanzu Observability, your application requires direct access to your service, without user authorization.

 For that purpose, VMware Cloud services supports server to server apps, which are based on OAuth 2.0 client credentials grant type.
 You can configure your application to pass the OAuth 2.0 client credentials (id and secret) to the VMware Cloud services REST API and exchange the credentials for a VMware Cloud services access token.
-Your application can use the VMware Cloud services access token to interact with the Operations for Applications REST API.
+Your application can use the VMware Cloud services access token to interact with the Tanzu Observability REST API.

 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html) in the VMware Cloud services documentation.

-{% include important.html content="For each server to server app with access to an Operations for Applications service instance, we create a corresponding **internal service account** in that service instance and add it the **Service Accounts** internal system group.
-So that, when you configure [the access control security settings](csp_access.html#change-the-access-control-security-setting), [ingestion polices](ingestion_policies.html#step-1-specify-the-scope-and-pps-limit), or [metrics security rules](csp_metrics_security.html), the server to server apps that are assigned with Operations for Applications service roles are represented as service accounts together with the [service accounts](csp_service_accounts.html) created in Operations for Applications."%}
+{% include important.html content="For each server to server app with access to a Tanzu Observability service instance, we create a corresponding **internal service account** in that service instance and add it the **Service Accounts** internal system group.
+So that, when you configure [the access control security settings](csp_access.html#change-the-access-control-security-setting), [ingestion polices](ingestion_policies.html#step-1-specify-the-scope-and-pps-limit), or [metrics security rules](csp_metrics_security.html), the server to server apps that are assigned with Tanzu Observability service roles are represented as service accounts together with the [service accounts](csp_service_accounts.html) created in Tanzu Observability."%}